FatihSeida/depgraph_hsic_pruning/README.md

 training and pruning output for the selected ratio.

 Use `--device` to select the training device (defaults to `cuda:0`).
+Use `--plot-metrics` to specify which metrics are visualized after the runs.

 ## Panduan Setup Lingkungan (Bahasa Indonesia)